Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 The iliolumbar ligament is a strong band of connective tissue that runs from the transverse process of L4 or L5 (in more than 96% of cases) to attach to the iliac crest.

-Together with the anterior sacroiliac ligament, the sacrospinous ligament and the sacrotuberous ligament, it helps in the stability of the lumbosacral spine in relation to the pelvis.
-It also has the function of maintaining the alignment of the vertebrate L5 compared to sacred during various movements.
+Along with the anterior sacroiliac ligament, the sacrospinous ligament and the sacrotuberal ligament, it helps with the stability of the lumbosacral spine in relation to the pelvis.
+It also has the function of maintaining the alignment of the L5 vertebra in relation to the sacred during various movements.
 It is notably thanks to this ligament that the lumbosacral region is not very mobile.

 Iliolumbar ligament syndrome (and other dysfunctions)